 Up until a few years ago, those of you who knew me, especially in high school and college, it is highly unlikely that you knew my story.
 I am one of the many; one of the countless survivors of sexual assault, child abuse and domestic violence.

-This week I was accused by someone on Facebook of being a perpetual victim.
+Working as a DV advocate some may say we are acting like a perpetual victim.
+I have found that criticism is part of the job.
 So, I wanted to take sometime and share my experience and how society views us.
 How we are shamed, judged and in some cases shunned.
 I am a victim.
 No shame there; it’s true.
 A victim is someone harmed, injured or destroyed as a result of a crime.
 That fits for me, and to claim otherwise would negate my experience and deny the damage of the sexual abuse I endured for years as a child or my rape at 15 or my many years of domestic abuse.
 Victim.
 While it is not my primary identity, it will always be a part of who I am.

-This is nothing new to me, he was not original and these kinds of comments just bounce right off me these days.
+This is nothing new to me, being call a perpetual victim is not original and these kinds of comments just bounce right off me these days.
 Unfortunately, we live in a society in which we are often told that we are at fault, that there is something wrong with us, we as women are taught that our bodies are here for the pleasure of others, we are judged by our appearance and shamed into keeping our trauma a secret because no one wants to hear it.
 We are afraid that no one will believe us even if we seek justice or help.

 It is very common when you are involved in activism, speaking engagements or the fact that you speak openly about overcoming your struggles, you will be more likely than not be accused of having a “victim complex or mentality.”

 So should we stop talking about oppression and trauma in order to just “get over” it?
 To make society comfortable?

 • “Victim” – has become a word used to hurt: